Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - Creates a Fabric data pipeline `pl-covid-data` by uploading the pipeline content from the [src/data-pipelines](./src/data-pipelines/) directory.
 If the pipeline already exists, the script skips the upload.
 - Triggers the execution of the Fabric notebooks and data pipelines to hydrate the Fabric Lakehouse.
 See [Hydrating Fabric artifacts](#hydrating-fabric-artifacts) for more details.
 - Connects the workspaces to the GIT repository and commits the changes.
 If the workspaces are already connected to the GIT repository, the script leaves it as is.
+- Creates the Fabric domain, subdomain or both and attaches the workspaces to it.
+If the domain and sub-domain already exist, the script attaches the workspaces to the existing ones.
 - Finally, all the workspaces changes are committed to the GIT repository.

 ### List of created resources